tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

-> A user who receives or sends a voice message in the app is counted as a voice messaging DAU, and the total number of voice messaging DAUs is calculated based on the deduplicated openIDs (openID is a unique identifier of the user in the app, and one user is associated with one openID).
+> A voice message DAU is counted when a user receives or sends a voice message in the app.
+The total number of voice messaging DAUs is calculated based on deduplicated openIDs (openID is a unique user identifier in the application; one user is associated with one openID).

-## Voice Filtering Service
+## Voice Filtering

-Voice filtering service is billed by filtered audio length.
+Voice filtering is billed by filtered audio length.
 Voice filtering service is still in beta test.
 Contact the Business Manager if you wish to use this service.

-### Price List
+### Rates

 | Price Mode | Unit Price (USD/1,000 minutes) |
 | -------------------- | ------------------- |